sugarlabs/musicblocks/README.md

 The core functionality for Music Blocks resides in the [`js/` directory](./js/).
 Individual modules are described in more detail in [js/README.md](./js/README.md).

-**NOTE:** As for any changes, please make your own copy by cloning this [repository](https://github.com/sugarlabs/musicblocks.git).
+**NOTE:** As for any changes, please make your copy by cloning this [repository](https://github.com/sugarlabs/musicblocks.git).
 Make your changes, test them, and then make a pull request.

 See [Contributing Code](https://github.com/sugarlabs/sugar-docs/blob/master/src/contributing.md)
-to get a general idea about this organizations guidelines.
+for a general idea about this organizations guidelines.
 See [Contributing](#CONTRIBUTING) section for specific details about this repository.

 ## <a name="REPORTING_BUGS"></a>Reporting Bugs